beenotung/pattern-trimmer/README.md

 - **Character Statistics**: Track original, processed, and removed character counts
 - **No Dependencies**: Pure HTML, CSS, and JavaScript - works offline

-## Live Demo
+## Use Pattern Trimmer

+🌐 **[Use Pattern Trimmer](https://pattern-trimmer.surge.sh)** - Online version ready to use, no installation required, no data stored in server

-Simply open `index.html` in your web browser to use the application.
+Alternatively, download and open `index.html` in your web browser to use the application offline.

 ## Usage